 Don't assume you're automatically covered

 All members of the ABI adhere to a scheme called the Statement of Principles, which means they can't refuse cover for a homeowner who lives in a high-risk flood area.
-There are some exclusions to this, which you can read in the ABI's full breakdown of the Statement of Principles.
+This is now in the process of being replaced by the Flood Re scheme.

 Look out for any exclusions, and check what your insurer will give you in terms of alternative accommodation while any damage to your home is repaired.